FabianKlimczyk/SimplePasswordGenerator/README.md

 # SimplePasswordGenerator
 Desktop Password Generator (in progress)

-A small passowrd generator that lets you create passwords and store them in a local database.
+A small text based passowrd generator that lets you create passwords and store them in a local database.
-A simple GUI created with TKInter will help to use the script.

-Next TODOs
+TODOs
-1) write data to the database
-2) read data from the database
-3) create database and connect
-4) create gui
+  1) handle user inputs for smooth flow
+  2) create all strings
-5) create testcases
+  3) create testcases